awsdocs/aws-doc-sdk-examples/workflows/s3_object_lock/SPECIFICATION.md

 ```
 Now let's add some test files:
-        Successfully uploaded dotnet-example-file0.txt to dotnet-s3-lock-example101-no-lock.
-        Successfully uploaded dotnet-example-file1.txt to dotnet-s3-lock-example101-no-lock.
-        Successfully uploaded dotnet-example-file0.txt to dotnet-s3-lock-example101-lock-enabled.
+        Successfully uploaded dotnet-example-file0.txt to dotnet-s3-lock-example0-no-lock.
-        Successfully uploaded dotnet-example-file1.txt to dotnet-s3-lock-example101-lock-enabled.
+        Successfully uploaded dotnet-example-file1.txt to dotnet-s3-lock-example0-no-lock.
-        Successfully uploaded dotnet-example-file0.txt to dotnet-s3-lock-example101-retention-on-creation.
+        Successfully uploaded dotnet-example-file0.txt to dotnet-s3-lock-example0-lock-enabled.
-        Successfully uploaded dotnet-example-file1.txt to dotnet-s3-lock-example101-retention-on-creation.
+        Successfully uploaded dotnet-example-file1.txt to dotnet-s3-lock-example0-lock-enabled.
-        Successfully uploaded dotnet-example-file0.txt to dotnet-s3-lock-example101-retention-after-creation.
+        Successfully uploaded dotnet-example-file0.txt to dotnet-s3-lock-example0-retention-after-creation.
-        Successfully uploaded dotnet-example-file1.txt to dotnet-s3-lock-example101-retention-after-creation.
+        Successfully uploaded dotnet-example-file1.txt to dotnet-s3-lock-example0-retention-after-creation.
 Press Enter to continue.

 Now we can set some object lock policies on individual files:

-Would you like to add a legal hold to dotnet-example-file0.txt in dotnet-s3-lock-example101-lock-enabled?
+Would you like to add a legal hold to dotnet-example-file0.txt in dotnet-s3-lock-example0-lock-enabled?
 y
-        Modified legal hold for dotnet-example-file0.txt in dotnet-s3-lock-example101-lock-enabled.
+        Modified legal hold for dotnet-example-file0.txt in dotnet-s3-lock-example0-lock-enabled.

-Would you like to add a 1 day Governance retention period to dotnet-example-file1.txt in dotnet-s3-lock-example101-lock-enabled?
+Would you like to add a 1 day Governance retention period to dotnet-example-file1.txt in dotnet-s3-lock-example0-lock-enabled?
 Reminder: Only a user with the s3:BypassGovernanceRetention permission will be able to delete this file or its bucket until the retention period has expired.
 y
-        Set retention for dotnet-example-file1.txt in dotnet-s3-lock-example101-lock-enabled until 2/27/2024.
 ```

 - Locking Options